bugsbugsbux/jjj/understanding-j.md

     echo 'First the body of a monad, then optionally the body of a dyad' echo 'separated by a line containing : as its only printable symbol' :
-    (3 :'multiline explicit-defs cannot be nested but may contain') 0 echo 'one-line explicit-defs or (multiline) DDs (see below)' ) fn 1
+    (3 :'echo ''multiline explicit-defs cannot be nested but may''') 0 echo 'contain one-line explicit-defs or (multiline) DDs (see below)' ) fn 1
 1 fn 2